TMS-Uni-Stuttgart/Tutor-Management-System/Readme.md

 ![Code Quality](https://github.com/Dudrie/Tutor-Management-System/workflows/Code%20Quality/badge.svg)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=Dudrie/Tutor-Management-System)](https://dependabot.com)

 The Tutor Management System (short _TMS_) aims to be a tool used at universitites (in Germany).
-It can be used to track the requirements which a student has to fulfill to be allowed to write the exam.
+It can be used to track the requirements which a student has to fulfill to be allowed to attend the exam.
 It can (among other things) track the points gained by the students in their homeworks, how often a student attended the tutorial and how often a student presented a solution.

 ## Getting Started